Hammoudahassine/roles-privileges-payload-plugin/README.md

 - `getAllGlobalPrivilegeKeys()`: Get all global privilege keys
 - `allGlobalPrivilegesMap`: Map of all global privileges

+**Custom Privileges:**

+- `registerCustomPrivilege(slug, config, options?)`: Register a single custom privilege
+- `registerCustomPrivileges(slug, configs, options?)`: Register multiple custom privileges
+- `customPrivilegesRegistry`: Map of all registered custom privileges

 ## Best Practices

 1. **Always use the roles relationship**: Connect users to roles via a relationship field
 2. **Start with Super Admin**: Create your first user with the Super Admin role
 3. **Exclude system collections**: Exclude collections like migrations and preferences
 4. **Consider global permissions**: Remember that globals only have read/update (no create/delete)
+5. **Register custom privileges early**: Register custom privileges before the plugin initializes
+6. **Use multilingual labels**: Provide translations for all languages your app supports
-5. **Test privilege combinations**: Test different role configurations thoroughly
+7. **Test privilege combinations**: Test different role configurations thoroughly
-6. **Document custom roles**: Maintain documentation for custom roles you create
+8. **Document custom roles**: Maintain documentation for custom roles you create

 ## Troubleshooting